dashxhq/dashx-js/packages/node/README.md

 });
 ```

-`parcelObject` info can include the following keys:
+`parcelObject` can include the following keys:

 |Name|Type|
 |:---:|:--:|